As an Amazon Associate I earn from qualifying purchases.

 Moist Vegan Zucchini Muffins with Blueberries

 During blueberry season, I practically add these tasty morsels to everything.
-I’ve already shared a simple blueberry maple syrup, and they’re welcome additions to any smoothie or vegan milkshake.
+I’ve already shared a simple 2 minute blueberry maple syrup, and they’re welcome additions to any smoothie (like this easy raspberry smoothie) or vegan milkshake (like this strawberry banana milkshake).
 Now, it’s the turn of something a little sweeter with these easy vegan blueberry zucchini muffins.

 These vegan zucchini muffins are fluffy, tender, and packed with bursting blueberries in every bite.
 The addition of zucchini helps keep this treat moist and packs in hidden nutrients, all without adding any flavor.
 Which is perfect for picky eaters.